 Why Am I Not Getting Pregnant?

-So if you are asking yourself, 'Why can't I get pregnant' then you really need to look beyond the simplicity of the sperm meets egg situation and see that there are a whole lot of other scenarios that could occur.
+Are you asking yourself, "Why can't I get pregnant" Then you really need to look beyond the simplicity of the sperm meets egg situation and see that there are a whole lot of other scenarios that could occur.
 So first, whenever something does not work, a good idea is to go right back to square one to check the basics before you start getting into more complicated causes.